 A book order facility will be required to allow on-line ordering from major stockist's.

 A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.

-Specification Manager
+Where to find the Specification Manager